 Here are two electric knife sharpeners that you might want to consider using to sharpener your knives at home.
 Of course, you need to be very careful when using any type of sharpener as you can end up causing further damage to the knife.

 - Kyocera Electric Diamond Knife Sharpener For Ceramic Knives

 - Electric Diamond Knife Sharpener for Ceramic Knives and Stainless Steel Knives with 2-Stage Diamond Sharpening Wheel

 Both of these sharpeners use diamond abrasives to sharpen, and can work out the nicks and divets that ceramic knives often suffer due to their brittleness.
 These tools aren’t likely going to restore the blade to factory sharpness, but they will help prolong the life of the knife.

 Aside from the three methods we’ve laid out here (professional sharpening, sharpening with a diamond stone, and sharpening with an electric knife sharpener at home), I would probably just recommend buying a new set of knives.
-You’ve probably now learned that ceramic knives aren’t the easiest to care for in the kitchen, so maybe you’ll revert back to buying steel knives (we highly recommend these awesome Japanese chefs knives), or maybe you’ve come to enjoy the ceramic knives and just want to buy a new set of those.
+You’ve probably now learned that ceramic knives aren’t the easiest to care for in the kitchen, so maybe you’ll revert back to buying steel knives (we highly recommend these awesome Japanese chefs knives or these top-quality German knives), or maybe you’ve come to enjoy the ceramic knives and just want to buy a new set of those.

 Our Top Ceramic Knife Sharpener Recommendations: